 As Piran is a popular destination, there are lots of accommodation options available that will appeal to all kinds of travellers.
 If you’re wondering where to stay in Piran, have a look at these suggestions:

-Hotel Piran – If you’re looking for a higher-end hotel that is situated directly on the beautiful Adriatic, then this is a great option for you.
+Hotel Piran – If you’re looking for a higher-end hotel in Piran that is situated directly on the beautiful Adriatic Sea, then this is a great option for you.
 They have a number of luxe rooms on offer, an on-site restaurant and bar and an unbeatable location directly on the seaside promenade.
 Click here to see their availability

 Memento B&B – Located in the centre of Piran, this bed and breakfast is an excellent option for those looking for something that is both chic and intimate.
 They have a number of stylish rooms available (all with air conditioning) and offer breakfast each morning.
 Click here to see their availability